-The Commission will continue work on the 10-year update of the Multi-Jurisdictional Comprehensive Plan for Walworth County in 2018, which will include working with town governments to update their land use plan maps to incorporate into the multi-jurisdictional plan.
-Work on the hazard mitigation plan for the City of Milwaukee will be completed in 2018.
-Assistance with the MMSD Resilience Plan will also be completed in 2018.
-It is anticipated that work on the hazard mitigation plan for Ozaukee County will be initiated in 2018.
+The Commission will continue work on the 10-year update of the Multi-Jurisdictional Comprehensive Plan for Walworth County in 2019, which will include working with town governments to update their land use plan maps to incorporate into the multi-jurisdictional plan.
+Work on the hazard mitigation plan for the City of Milwaukee will be completed in 2019.
+It is anticipated that assistance with the MMSD Resilience Plan will also be completed in 2018.
+Work on the hazard mitigation plan for Ozaukee County will continue in 2019.
+Work on the park and open space update for Ozaukee County will continue in 2019.